spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-beeper-linkedin.md

 # Setting up Beeper Linkedin bridging (optional)

 The playbook can install and configure [beeper-linkedin](https://github.com/beeper/linkedin) for you, for bridging to [LinkedIn](https://www.linkedin.com/) Messaging.
-This bridge is based on the mautrix-python framework and can be configured in a similar way to the other mautrix bridges
+This bridge is based on the mautrix-python framework and can be configured in a similar way to the mautrix bridges.

 See the project's [documentation](https://github.com/beeper/linkedin/blob/master/README.md) to learn what it does and why it might be useful to you.